MCL - Japan Studies

 - Have joined the “Japan Exchange and Teaching” (JET) program, sponsored by the Japanese Government; and

-- Have entered Japanese companies in the U.S. and Japan.
+- Have entered Japanese companies of various kinds in the U.S. and Japan.

 Officers of the Department of Modern & Classical Languages, Literatures and Cultures are: